How to Make Your Own Sewing Table With Sewing Cabinets

 Building the Left Sewing Cabinet

 Two cabinets were constructed of the same birch plywood, pine boards and ¼" luann plywood.
 They both measure 28" deep by 28" tall by 16" wide.
-Height was decided by the height of the finished sewing table and the depth was decided by the depth of the table top—it is 1" less than the top.
+Height was decided by the height of the finished sewing table, and the depth was decided by the depth of the table top—it is 1" less than the top.
 A wider cabinet could be built if the top is to be wider, but a longer distance between the two sewing cabinets would require additional support for the top.

 Both cabinets are constructed basically the same and are of the same overall size—only the interiors are different.
 A dado (slot) was routed into the sides from front to back at 2" above the bottom for the bottom shelf to fit into.
 There is no back to the cabinet (the wall serves the purpose here), but one cut from ¼" luan plywood could be added simply enough.
 Front pieces were added to the top 3" and bottom 2" (under the bottom shelf).
 The top piece is set flush with the finished cabinet front, while the bottom piece is set in just 1".
 These two small pieces serve to hold the cabinet together, along with the bottom shelf and the sewing table top.
 Each individual piece needs to be well sanded and ready for stain before assembly, as sanding in the corners would be difficult.

-The cabinet door frames are constructed of 1 x 4 pine wood, with a ¼" dado routed around the inside of the pine frame and a decorate edge routed around the outside edge.
+The cabinet door frames are constructed of 1 x 4 pine wood, with a ¼" dado routed around the inside of the pine frame, and a decorate edge routed around the outside edge.
 A ¼" thick piece of luann plywood, chosen for the color contrast, is used for the center portion of the cabinet door.
 See the pictures for details of the construction.
-The 1 x 4 door frame is put together using glueing biscuits, while the plywood center is attached just with glue.
+The 1 x 4 door frame is put together using gluing biscuits, while the plywood center is attached just with glue.

 The left sewing cabinet is intended for storage of the sewing machine and for thread storage.
 A simple shelf of plywood is used for the sewing machine shelf and has the edges covered with thin strips of pine.
 It is cut slightly smaller than the inside of the cabinet and mounted on drawer slides so that it can be pulled in and out.
 In this way, the heavy sewing machine does not have to be wrestled into the cabinet.
 A guide was added to the shelf to keep the sewing machine away from the thread storage rack.

 A second piece of plywood was cut and edge trimmed for thread storage.
 About 28 ¼" diameter holes were drilled into it at a slight angle and in an even pattern and 2" long pieces of ¼" dowel glued into the holes as a thread storage rack.
 The plywood was mounted on special slides that do not separate as normal drawer slides do and mounted to the side of the cabinet so that the thread storage also slides in and out.
 Extra care must be taken with these slides, as they must be absolutely parallel with each other.
-The cabinet was stained the same color as the top, self closing hinges and a drawer pull were added and the cabinet set aside for final assembly.
+The cabinet was stained the same color as the top, self-closing hinges and a drawer pull were added and the cabinet set aside for final assembly.

 Building the Right Sewing Cabinet

-The right hand sewing cabinet is intended for small sewing tools, needles, patterns, and such.
+The right-hand sewing cabinet is intended for small sewing tools, needles, patterns, and such.
 As noted, the cabinet itself is constructed the same way and same size as the left cabinet, but instead of sliding shelves it contains three drawers of various sizes.
 The drawers were constructed to be 20" deep and 13" wide, but be aware that the width dimension in particular is determined by the size of the drawer slides to be used.
 Various lengths of a particular brand of drawer slide are normally available, but the thickness of the slides coupled with the inside width of the cabinet is what determines the width of the drawer.

 Drawers are constructed of 1 x 4 and 1 x 6 pine, with a ¼" luann bottom.
 Dadoes were again cut into the inside sides of the drawer sides for the bottom to fit into—this produces a strong drawer.
 Sides were put together with the biscuit joiner; simply butting them together with finishing nails and glue will surely result in a drawer that will fall apart under use.